 Preventing Progression: Lifestyle Changes and Home Care Tips

 To prevent the advancement of PTTD, a combination of changes in one’s way of life and self-care is essential.
 Such initiatives can encompass efforts to lose weight and quit smoking since these actions notably alleviate stress on the posterior tibial tendon.
-Steering clear of foot-straining activities is critical during the initial phase of PTTD to thwart Inflammation associated with tendonitis.
+Steering clear of foot-straining activities is critical during the initial phase of PTTD to thwart inflammation associated with tendonitis.

 Integrating judicious loading into recuperative practices is also pivotal for enduring recovery.
 This strategy should be augmented by regular utilization of supportive orthotic devices along with soliciting cooperation from employers regarding workplace evaluations or modifications that facilitate effective management strategies for posterior tibial tendonitis.